-If you have a qualifying change in status, you may change your enrollment decision regarding yourself and/or eligible dependents within 30 days (or such longer period as provided by state law) of the qualifying change in status.
+If you have a qualifying change in status, you may change your enrollment decision regarding yourself and/or eligible dependents within 30 days or 60 days, for a newborn or newly adopted child (or such longer period as provided by state law) of the qualifying change in status.
 You can only change your benefit elections if the requested change is on account of and corresponds with the permitted election change event you experience.

 If application is made on a timely basis and is accepted by the plan administrator as a qualifying change in status, medical coverage will become effective on the date provided by your employer, except that in the case enrollments due to HIPAA Special Enrollment Rights, coverage will be effective on the date of the event as described in the below section.
-If application is not made within 30 days (or such longer period as provided by state law) of the qualifying change in status, you will be required to wait until the next open enrollment period unless you experience another qualifying change in status or the HIPAA Special Enrollment Rights section applies.
+If application is not made within 30 days or 60 days, for a newborn or newly adopted child (or such longer period as provided by state law) of the qualifying change in status, you will be required to wait until the next open enrollment period unless you experience another qualifying change in status or the HIPAA Special Enrollment Rights section applies.